TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

-In this definition, $\|\delta\|_p$ represents the $\ell_p$ norm of $\delta$, and $\epsilon$ is a pre-defined \emph{attack radius} that limits the power of the attacker.
+In this definition, $\epsilon$ is a pre-defined \emph{attack radius} that limits the power of the attacker.
 We may refer to $\{\delta: \|\delta\|_p \le \epsilon\}$ as the perturbation ball.
-The goal of the untargeted attack is to maximize the loss function of the target model against its true label $y$.
-The goal of the targeted attack is to minimizes the loss function towards its adversarial target label $y_t$.
+The goal of the untargeted attack is to maximize the loss of the target model against its true label $y$.
+The goal of the targeted attack is to minimize the loss towards its adversarial target label $y_t$.

-\underline{{\em How do we formally define that an attack is effective?}} We define the attack effectiveness for both targeted and untargeted attacks based on the statistical probability of successful attacks.
+{{\em How do we formally define that an attack is effective?}}